 Considering getting rid of your car?
 See the cost of driving.

-Eligible Londoners on low-income or disability benefits, as well as London-based sole traders and businesses with up to 10 employees and registered charities, can now apply to receive a payment to scrap or retrofit their vehicles.
+London residents, as well as London-based sole traders, small and micro businesses and registered charities, can apply to receive a payment to scrap or retrofit their vehicles.

-Several organisations are also providing offers and promotions to support more sustainable ways to travel for all Londoners.
+Several organisations are also providing offers and promotions to support more sustainable ways to travel for all London residents.